Bertram Lloyd

-Ernest Bertram Lloyd (14 May 1881 – 9 June 1944) was an English activist, humanitarian, and naturalist.
-A member of the Lloyd banking family, he was a vocal campaigner for ethical and humanitarian causes, including animal welfare and rights, pacifism, women's suffrage, and reforms in sexual education, and LGBTQ+ rights.
-Lloyd co-founded the National Society for the Abolition of Cruel Sports and was an active member of the Humanitarian League and the British Society for the Study of Sex Psychology.
-A committed conscientious objector during World War I, he engaged with organisations including the Union of Democratic Control, No-Conscription Fellowship, and the Independent Labour Party.
-Beyond his activism, Lloyd was a translator, editor of humanitarian poetry anthologies, and a dedicated field naturalist who made notable contributions to ornithology and entomology.
+Ernest Bertram Lloyd (14 May 1881 – 9 June 1944) was an English social reformer, naturalist, editor, and translator.
+A member of the Lloyd banking family, he worked in campaigns concerned with animal welfare and animal rights, pacifism, women's suffrage, sexual education, and LGBTQ+ rights.
+Lloyd co-founded the National Society for the Abolition of Cruel Sports and was active in the Humanitarian League and the British Society for the Study of Sex Psychology.

+During the First World War, Lloyd was a conscientious objector and was involved with the Union of Democratic Control, the No-Conscription Fellowship, and the Independent Labour Party.
+He edited humanitarian and anti-war poetry anthologies, translated German poetry and drama, and wrote on ornithology and entomology.

 Biography

 Early life and education

-Lloyd was born in North London on 14 May 1881.
+Lloyd was born Ernest Bertram Lloyd in Finsbury Park, Middlesex, on 14 May 1881, to Charles E. Lloyd, an insurance broker, and Lucy E. Lloyd.
 He was a member of the Lloyd banking family.

-Lloyd was privately educated at Merchant Taylors' School.
-He then spent two years in Germany, where he attained fluency in German.
-Lloyd translated several renowned works of poetry and drama from German to English.
-On his return to London, Lloyd worked for his family's business for a number of years, but his passions ultimately lay elsewhere.
+Lloyd was educated at Merchant Taylors' School, leaving in 1897.
+He spent two years in Germany and became fluent in German.
+He later translated German poetry and drama into English.
+After returning to London, he worked for some years in his family's business.

-Activism
+Social reform

 Humanitarianism

-As a young socialist, Lloyd spent time living and working at Toynbee Hall, where he taught English Literature, reflecting his commitment to social service.
+As a young socialist, Lloyd lived and worked at Toynbee Hall, where he taught English literature.

-Lloyd was an active member of the Humanitarian League and was a close associate of its founder Henry S. Salt, with whom he shared many intellectual and social interests.
-Salt dedicated his book The Call of the Wildflower to "My Friends W. J. Jupp and E. Bertram Lloyd".
-Lloyd also edited The Great Kinship: An Anthology of Humanitarian Poetry (1921), which included two poems by Salt.
+Lloyd was a member of the Humanitarian League and a close associate of its founder Henry S. Salt.
+Salt dedicated The Call of the Wildflower to "My Friends W. J. Jupp and E. Bertram Lloyd".
+Lloyd edited The Great Kinship: An Anthology of Humanitarian Poetry (1921), which included two poems by Salt.
 At Salt's funeral, Lloyd read Salt's self-written funeral address.

 Sexual diversity, gender equality, and legal reform

-Lloyd advocated for sexual diversity and legal reform.
-In a 1913 article for The New Freewoman, he praised Dr. Magnus Hirschfeld's exhibit on intermediary sexual types as a groundbreaking challenge to rigid gender binaries and societal ignorance.
-Lloyd criticised the persecution of homosexuals and called for greater tolerance, framing gender and sexuality as natural continuums.
-He later visited Hirschfield's Institute for Sexual Science in Berlin.
-Lloyd was a supporter of women's suffrage, which was also driven by his rejection of traditional gender categories.
+Lloyd wrote in support of sexual diversity and legal reform.
+In a 1913 article for The New Freewoman, he discussed Magnus Hirschfeld's exhibit on intermediary sexual types, criticised the persecution of homosexuals, and described gender and sexuality as continuums.
+He later visited Hirschfeld's Institute for Sexual Science in Berlin.
+Lloyd also supported women's suffrage, a position linked by Lesley A. Hall to his rejection of fixed gender categories.

-Lloyd was a key member of the British Society for the Study of Sex Psychology (BSSSP), founded in 1914 to promote open, rational discussions on sex and sexuality.
-Collaborating with figures such as Edward Carpenter and Laurence Housman, Lloyd supported reforms in sexual education, LGBTQ+ rights, and divorce laws.
+Lloyd was a member of the British Society for the Study of Sex Psychology (BSSSP), founded in 1914.
+With figures including Edward Carpenter and Laurence Housman, he supported reforms in sexual education, LGBTQ+ rights, and divorce law.